 Digital OEM: strategy for smart, connected products

-More specifically, the Product Strategy has to ensure the product / market fit, define the product launch strategy, and ensure continue continuous product improvemnts - especially utilizing the digital side of the digital / physical, AIoT-enabled product.
+More specifically, the Product Strategy has to ensure the product/market fit, define the product launch strategy, and ensure continuous product improvements - especially utilizing the digital side of the digital/physical, AIoT-enabled product.

-The Go-to-Market Strategy includes the marketing strategy, awareness & loyalty programs, lead generation, and retention management.
+The Go-to-Market Strategy includes the marketing strategy, awareness and loyalty programs, lead generation, and retention management.

-The Revenue Generation Strategy includes the monetization strategy (e.g. starting with a freemium model for digital services, which is then converted to premium-subscriptions), sales resource & effectiveness management (will existing sales people focused on physical products sales be able to cope with digital subscription sales?), and finally sales processes and tools.
+The Revenue Generation Strategy includes the monetization strategy (e.g., starting with a freemium model for digital services, which is then converted to premium subscriptions), sales resource and effectiveness management (will existing salespeople focused on physical product sales be able to cope with digital subscription sales?), and finally sales processes and tools.

 Digital Equipment Operator: strategy for smart, connected solutions

 The Digital Equipment Operator will often focus on creating smart, connected solutions to optimize internal processes.
 Consequently, commercialization is not so much of relevance here.
 Instead, continuous optimization is key - usually related to the different elements of OEE (overall equipment effectiveness): availability, performance rate, and quality rate.
 Consequently, the key elements of the best matching strategy include Solution Strategy, Rollout Strategy, and OEE Optimization Strategy.

 The Solution Strategy includes a strategy to match the solution to internal demand, a solution launch strategy, and a strategy to continuously improve the solution itself.